Ishika-Kanoi/Basic-EDA-activities/README.md

-# Exploring-Data-Science
+# Exploratory Data Analysis
-This repository will have projects related to Data-Science and Analytics.
+This repository will have initial projects related to Data Analytics.
+These are basics just to be comfortable with Python and Data Analytics